 4. Stir in the courgette and remove from the heat.
-Sprinkle over the coriander and another squeeze of lime, let stand for 1 minute, serve and enjoy.
+Sprinkle over the coriander and another squeeze of lime, let stand for one minute, serve and enjoy.

 For a more hearty meal you might like to serve this over rice or quinoa or try adding tofu cubes.

 I'm finding myself in a particular busy period at the moment, now don't get me wrong I relish these times in life they provide me with a great sense of accomplishment especially when I still manage to squeeze in my beloved Pilates !
 However, this is not to say that there are times such as these when I find myself feeling overwhelmed and exhausted.